 - wooden spoon

 Start by peeling the shallots.

 Cut them in half lengthways and finely chop.

-Put the butter in a frying pan over a low to medium heat until melted.
+Put the butter in a frying pan, over a low to medium heat, until it has melted.

 Add the shallots.

 Cook the shallots for 3 to 4 minutes, stirring occasionally, until they are soft and translucent.

 Pour in the whisky and allow it to cook for a minute and reduce.

 Add the cream and mustard and bring to a simmer.